hemberg-lab/MicroExonator/README.md

 # Configure

-Before running MicroExonator you need to have certain files at `MicroExonator\`.
+Before running MicroExonator you need to have certain files at `MicroExonator/`.
 You need to create `config.yaml` and `cluster.json` inside .
 Finally, to declare the input, you need to create `desing.tsv` (for fastq.gz files that are locally in your machine) and/or `NCBI_accession_list.txt`(for SRA accession names).
 Take a look to Examples folder.

 # Run